jocic/fsd-job-test-001/readme.md

 Backend part of the project is built using Laravel and provides administrators with a way to manage products sold on their E-Shop.
 Second part of the project, Frontend part, consists from a basic E-Shop that lists currently active products and all that good stuff.

+**Note:** Each defined product must have at-least single variant in order to be displayed and sold on a fictive E-Shop, that variant is considered to be the "main" one.

 ## LAMP Stack Setup

 On Ubuntu 22.04.1, or one of it's variants, stack can be easily setup by executing the following.